Updated: December 1, 2020

 GameSpot is one of the most-viewed creators on YouTube, boasting 4.43 million subscribers.
-GameSpot started in 2006.
+The GameSpot YouTube channel started in 2006.

-Each month, GameSpot' YouTube channel attracts about 19.69 million views a month and more than 656.31 thousand views each day.
+On average, GameSpot's YouTube channel gets 19.69 million views a month, and around 656.31 thousand views a day.

 $945.09 thousand a year may be a low estimate though.
-If GameSpot earns on the top end, advertising revenue could earn GameSpot more than $2.13 million a year.
+If GameSpot earns on the higher end, ads could earn GameSpot as high as $2.13 million a year.

 GameSpot is a video gaming website that provides news, reviews, previews, downloads, and other information on video games.
 The site was launched on May 1, 1996, created by Pete Deemer, Vince Broady and Jon Epstein.
 It was purchased by ZDNet, a brand which was later purchased by CNET Networks.
 CBS Interactive, which purchased CNET Networks in 2008, was the previous owner of GameSpot through 2020, while the site has been sold to Red Ventures.
 In addition to the information produced by GameSpot staff, the site also allows users to write their own reviews, blogs, and post on the site's forums.
 In 2004, GameSpot won "Best Gaming Website" as chosen by the viewers in Spike TV's second Video Game Award Show, and has won Webby Awards several times.
 The domain gamespot.com attracted at least 60 million visitors annually by 2008 according to a Compete.com study.

 Copyright © 2020 Net Worth Spot.
 All Rights Reserved.

 Net Worth Spot is not associated with YouTube.

 Autos & Vehicles Comedy Education Entertainment Film & Animation Gaming Howto & Style Movies Music News & Politics Nonprofits & Activism People & Blogs Pets & Animals Science & Technology Shows Sports Trailers Travel & Events